 There is considerable heterogeneity in respondents' socio-economic characteristics across categories.
 Mean age is relatively low for Recreational users.
-Mean income and educational attainment is relatively low for Recreational and Non-/low use respondents.
+Mean income and educational attainment are relatively low for Recreational and Non-/low use respondents.
 Experts have relatively high educational attainment, employment levels and mean incomes.
-71% of Recreational users and Experts are members of environmental organisations (a variable typically used within CEs as a surrogate to measure respondents' concern' for the environment), compared with 12% of Non-/low users who either do not visit, or who only visit rivers one or two times per year.
+Seventy-one per cent of Recreational users and Experts are members of environmental organisations (a variable typically used within CEs as a surrogate to measure respondents' concern' for the environment), compared with 12% of Non-/low users who either do not visit, or who only visit rivers one or two times per year.
 Occasional users, typically older and relatively well educated, visited on average 32 times over the year prior to the survey.
-Experts and Recreational users are high frequency visitors.
+Experts and Recreational users are high-frequency visitors.

 3.1.
-Q Results
+Q results

-Summary results of the first-order Q-analyses on the4 categories of river users are provided in Table 3.
+Summary results of the first-order Q-analyses on the four categories of river users are provided in Table 3.